Jeremy Leggett: Career

 In a first career, Leggett went straight from a D.Phil. in earth science at Oxford to the faculty at the Royal School of Mines, Imperial College. researching earth history as preserved in strata including shale deposits, funded by BP, Royal Dutch Shell and other energy companies (1978–1989).
 In this phase, he won the President's Prize of the Geological Society and was appointed a reader at the age of 33.
 He also set up the Verification Technology Information Centre (VERTIC), a technical think tank with the aim to demonstrate how arms control treaties could be verified, and served part-time as its first executive director for four years (1985–1989) during the tail end of the Cold War.
 During this time he also served on the board of Pugwash UK.

 Becoming concerned about global warming, he resigned from Imperial College to become a climate campaigner with Greenpeace International (1989–1996).
 In this phase, he won the US Climate Institute's Award for Advancing Understanding.

 In his third phase, Leggett led Solarcentury as CEO from 1997 to 2007, was chairman from 1997 to 2015 and a board director from 2015 to 2020.
 The company has won multiple awards for innovation and sustainability, including the Sunday Times / Microsoft TechTrack 100 R&D Award (2006), the FT / Treasury Inner City 100 Greenest Company Award (2007), and a Queen's Award for Enterprise in Innovation (2011).
 His awards include Entrepreneur of the Year at the New Energy Awards, UK Climate Week's Most Inspirational Person Award, Outstanding Individual Award at the international Solar Industry Awards (2013), Champion of the Year in promoting the green economy at the Business Green Leaders Awards (2014), and Outstanding Individual Award at the Solar Power Portal Awards (2015).
 Solarcentury was sold to Norwegian company, Statkraft in 2020.
+Awards to Highlands Rewilding include the Adapting Scotland Award at the VIBES Scottish Environment Business Awards (2022) and the Business for Nature Award at the Nature for Scotland Awards (2022).
+In June 2025, he won a Blue Planet Prize, one of the two top environmental awards in the world.